Elections in Uttar Pradesh: Partywise results

+Table of Uttar Pradesh Lok Sabha results

 Vidhan Sabha elections

 Uttar Pradesh has 403 assembly constituencies.
 The Chief Minister of the state is elected by legislators of the political party or coalition commanding an assembly majority, and serves a five-year term with a provision of re-election.
 The Governor is the head of state, but his or her role is largely ceremonial.

 List of legislative assembly constituencies

 Every parliamentary constituency is composed of multiple state assembly constituencies.
 And electoral boundaries are different from administrative boundaries.
 For instance, electoral boundary of Agra parliamentary constituency is different from the district (administrative) boundary of Agra.